erdnaxe/galene-stream/README.md

 # Galène RTMP gateway

-Gateway to send RTMP streams to
+Gateway to send RTMP or SRT streams to
 [Galène videoconference server](https://galene.org/).
-It is based on Gstreamer RTMP and WebRTC support and implements the Galène protocol.
+It is based on Gstreamer and implements the Galène protocol.

 ## User guide